MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 ## Remove certificates and Apple IDs from App Center

-You can remove the certificates and Apple IDs App Center in the developer accounts.
+You can remove the certificates and Apple IDs from App Center in the developer accounts.

  1. Select **User settings** in the upper corner by clicking on your profile picture.
  2. Click **Developer accounts** in the left menu.